 Is there a penalty if a merchant is not PCI compliant?

 As mentioned, PCI is not a law.
-However, card schemes are responsible to administer fines to acquirers who process payments for merchants involved in a data breach and that do not comply with PCI DSS.
-As a contractual rule, the acquirer transfers the fine to the merchant potentially alongside other costs, including payment card replacement costs, increased fees per transaction, and so forth.
+However, card schemes are responsible for administering fines to acquirers who process payments for merchants involved in a data breach and who do not comply with PCI DSS.
+As a contractual rule, the acquirer transfers the fine to the merchant potentially alongside other costs, including payment card replacement costs, increased fees per transaction and so forth.

 PCI levels and how to achieve compliance